TheGameSystems/SuperMusic/README.md

 ## SuperMusic

 Work-in-progess web-based MP3 player and YouTube audio player.
 It will also have most NCS and other no copyright songs that can be streamed.

+## THIS IS A SIDE PROJECT.
+I DON'T KNOW IF DEVELOPMENT WILL CONTINUE.